lstanczyk90/Room_Occupancy_Project/README.md

 - Questions we hope to answer:
     - Of the three datasets we selected, which one provides the best performance for accurate room occupancy detection?
     - What is the best occupancy detection performance that we can achieve given the available data using machine learning classification algorithms?
-- We will use the Random Forest algorithm from scikit-learn to analyze the data
+- We will start with the Random Forest algorithm from scikit-learn to analyze the data, then explore the performance of other models such as Logistic Regression.
 - Communications Protocols:
     - Coordinated schedules via Slack channel.
     - Microsoft Teams as a virtual meeting platform 2x/week.